About this listing

 Our hot springs are ancient “deep Earth” sources that bubble up through the rainforest floor, bringing mineral-rich waters that have been in the Earth for at least 10,000 years.
-Our waters are rich in calcium and magnesium, low in sulfur, and slightly acidic, qualities shared by many of the world's best hot springs.
+Our waters are rich in bicarbonates, calcium and magnesium, low in sulfur, and slightly acidic, qualities shared by many of the world's best hot springs.

-• One bedroom has a four-poster handcrafted Queen sized bed with orthopedic mattress and hypoallergenic bedding,
+• Master bedroom with handcrafted four poster Queen sized bed with orthopedic mattress and hypoallergenic bedding

-• Second bedroom has a Queen sized bed and one Twin-sized beds with orthopedic mattresses and hypoallergenic bedding
+• Second bedroom with Queen sized bed with orthopedic mattress and hypoallergenic bedding and a Twin-sized bed with hypoallergenic bedding

 • Hand-crafted rustic furniture from naturally harvested trees on the land

-• Large Kitchen with stove and oven, refrigerator, micro-wave, coffee maker, electric skillet, basic kitchenware, table and chairs
+• Complete kitchen with stove, refrigerator, micro-wave, coffee maker, electric skillet and kitchenware.

 • Tiled bathroom with real hot-water heater